ndf-zz/fletchck/README.md

 option | type | checks | description
 --- | --- | --- | ---

+Example:

+	"checks": {
+	 "Home Cert": {
+	  "type": "cert",
+	  "passAction": false,
+	  "trigger": { "cron": {"day": 1, "hour": 1} },
+	  "options": { "hostname": "home.place.com" },
+	  "actions": [ "Tell Alice" ]
+	 }
+	}

+Define a single check named "Home Cert" which performs a certificate verification check on the host "home.place.com" at 1:00 am on the first of each month, and notifies using the action named "Tell Alice" on transition to fail.

-### Example
+### Example Config

-The follwing configuration might describe a setup with no web ui that runs a set of checks for a single site with a web site and SMTP, IMAP services behind a router.
+The following complete configuration describes a fletchck site with no web ui that runs a set of checks for a single site with a web site and
+SMTP, IMAP services behind a router.
 Router connectivity is checked every 5 minutes while the other services are checked in a sequence once per hour during the day.
 Failures of the router will trigger an sms, while service failures send an email.

 	{
-	 "webui": null,
 	 "actions": {
 	  "sms-admin": {
 	   "type": "sms",